How Long Can I Stay in the U.S. on an O-1 Visa?

 Initial Visa Approval

-Initially, the visa may be granted for up to three years.
+Initially, the visa may be granted for up to five years.
 This is typical for longer term employment positions.
 For shorter work opportunities, it is likely that the visa could be granted for less time.
-The specific duration is determined by the reviewing officer at the United States Citizenship and Immigration Services (USCIS) and is based on the circumstances presented in the visa application.
+USCIS determines the validity period for the I-129 petition.
+This is turn influences the specific duration of the O-1 visa.
+The validity of an O-1 visa may not exceed the period of validity of the approved petition.

 Factors Influencing the Initial Duration